Andon-Li/DB-Team-Project-Phase-2/README.md

 # DB-Team-Project-Phase-2
 ## Project Demonstration / Review : April 28

+### Team Members:
+- Andon Li
+- Michael Procyk
+- Astha Amin
+- Ansh Patel

+### Implementation Details
+We chose to use Flask and SQLite for our backend.

+Every page extends "base.html" using Jinja's templating feature.

 ## Website Outline:
+Here, we run through each page url and what its purpose is.

 ### /base.html
-- Header with title and buttons for search, profile, and logout.
-This template should be the foundation for all other pages.
+- This template should be the foundation for all other pages.
+This contains three Jinja blocks to be extended from
-This template has 3 blocks: title, head, and body.

 ### /index
-Redirect immediately to /login or /profile based on if the client has an active session.
+- Redirect immediately to /login or /profile based on if the client has an active session.

 ### /login
-- Fields for email and password.
-- Button to /signup for new users.

-If email and passwordHash combination does not exist in our db, display error message.
+- Present user with fields for email and password.
+If the email-password combination does not exist in out DB, show error message.

 ### /signup
-- Fields for all required data points for a user.
+- Present user with fields for all required data for the account type they wish to make.
-- Button to /login for existing users.

-Use JS to check if the password that the user wants to register follows our strength rules.

->At least 10 characters.

->At least one lowercase and one uppercase character.

->At least one special character ie:!@#$%^&*

-Check if the email that the user wants to register with does not exist in our db.
-If the email does not exist and the inputs follow our rules, create the account.
+- Verify that all user inputs are properly formatted and does not conflict with existing users.

 ### /profile
-Redirect immediately to the profile of the user.
-/profile/XXXX where XXXX is the id of the user.
+- Redirect immediately to the profile of the user: /profile/XXXX where XXXX is the id of the user.

 ### /profile/XXXX
-- Type of user (Seller, Buyer, HelpDesk)
-- Ratings and reviews that they have recieved.
-- If is seller profile, display link that searches for items sold by them.
-- If client is at their own profile, display link to /edit-profile/XXXX.

-If profile is marked as inactive/deleted, redirect to /error.
+- This is the home page of every user.
+Here the user can edit their information and see relevant review information.
+- If the user is a seller, show an option to create a new listing.

-### /edit-profile/ABCD
+### /edit-profile/XXXX
-- Fields for all data points that the user is allowed to change.
+- Show fields for datapoints that user is allowed to change.
-- Button at the bottom to confirm all changes.

-Verify that the client either HelpDesk or is logged in as user XXXX.
-If that is false, redirect to /error.

-Empty fields are assumed to mean "Do not change"

-HelpDesk users have the unique ability to change some data points.
-Only show fields to change those data points to HelpDesk users.

-If profile is marked as inactive/deleted, redirect to /error.
+- If the user is helpdesk user, allow them to change email.

 ### /search
-- Four fields for search criteria: Listing Title, Seller, Category, Minimum Rating.

-These are AND criteria.
-Only show listings that satisfy all criteria.
-Require the user to fill out at least one criteria

-### /search?term=ABCD&seller=ABCD&category=ABCD&rating=1.23
--
+- Users can search through the entire catalog by category and keyword.

 ### /listing/XXXX
-- Title of listing
+- Show the user all datapoints of listing of id=XXXX.
-- Seller
-- Price
-- Qty available
-- Seller rating
-- Listing rating and reviews

-If listing is inactive, redirect to /error
+- If the user is the seller of that listing, show option to edit.

 ### /edit-listing/XXXX
--
+- Give user options to change all allowed datapoints.

 ### /cart
-- Display each item user has put in cart with price, qty, seller info.
+- Show buyer a summary of each listing in their cart including: listing price, quantity, and total cart price.
-- Each item will have a delete button.
-- Checkout button

-Buyer only.
-If user is not
+- Allow the user to remove listings from their cart.

-### /checkout
+### /order
-- Condensed summary of cart.
-- Total price of cart
-- Address and financial info of user.

-Buyer only.
+- Show a history of all purchases made with an option to write a review for that listing.

 ### /error
-message parameter will be shown to the user.
+- Error page where message parameter will be shown to the user.

-## Required Functionalities

-### User Login
-/login /logout
-Users who are logged in are tracked using Flask sessions.

-### Category Hierarchy
-Each listing belongs to a node.
-Each node has a parent.
-The top level node is "root" and does not have a parent.

-### Product Listing Management
-/edit-listing/XXXX

-### Order Management
-This rolls into our shopping cart functionality

-### Product & Seller Review

-### Product Search
-/search
-Users can search for listings by Title, Seller, Category, and Rating.

-### User Registration
-/signup

-### User Profile Update
-/edit-profile/XXXX

 ## Grading 100 pts
 ### Required Functionality
 1. User Login - 10 pts ✅
 2. Category Hierarchy - 10 pts ✅
-3. Product Listing Management - 10 pts
+3. Product Listing Management - 10 pts ✅
-4. Order Management - 10 pts
+4. Order Management - 10 pts ✅
-5. Product & Seller Review - 10 pts
+5. Product & Seller Review - 10 pts ✅
 6. Product Search - 10 pts ✅
 7. User Registration - 10 pts ✅
 8. User Profile Update - 10 pts ✅